gmccreight/Memorize_Python/site/why.md

 data-centric role, and our team was starting to use more Python.
 Additionally, Python 3 switch was [really gaining steam](https://blogs.dropbox.com/tech/2018/09/how-we-rolled-out-one-of-the-largest-python-3-migrations-ever/).
 Basically, it seemed like a no-brainer.

-Learning another language... no big deal.
+Learning another language, while not easy, is a well-trod path for me.
 I've been around the block, and have programmed in many languages, including Python, in the past.

-However, I always muddled through, learning enough to get the job done, but frequently falling back to Stack Overflow and other reference materials that were close at hand.
+However, when I reflected on my skills a bit more, I realized I have always muddled through, learning enough to get the job done, but frequently falling back to Stack Overflow and other reference materials that were close at hand.